-300. Elementary Curriculum I (10).
+301. Methods of Teaching Elementary Language Arts (5).
 Pr., Admission to Professional Education.

-Skills, concepts, and materials related to the language arts and social studies are emphasized.
-Students prepare, present and evaluate materials in these areas.
+Curriculum, methods and materials related to teaching language arts in the elementary school are emphasized.
+Students plan, present, and evaluate activities and resources in the areas of oral and written language and children's literature.
 Field experiences are provided.